jakerella/home/content/bending-grunt-to-your-will-with-custom-tasks-part-1.md

-## Bending Grunt to Your Will with Custom Tasks
+## Bending Grunt to Your Will with Custom Tasks, Part 1

 <img src='/images/grunt-logo.png' alt='Grunt logo' class='right' style='width:12em; margin-top:-2em; padding-top:0;'>

 I've been answering a lot of [questions on Stack Overflow](http://stackoverflow.com/questions/tagged/gruntjs) lately about Grunt.
 I find that that tag is a little less attended to than some others given the growing popularity of the tool.
 I also think that I have useful knowledge and experience to share.
 What I've discovered is that there are a lot of people new to Grunt - but familiar with JavaScript - who aren't sure how to accomplish what they hope to.
 I'd like to take a few minutes to talk about [writing custom tasks](http://gruntjs.com/creating-tasks) in Grunt and how to use your existing JavaScript skills to make a better build process.